 While you don’t have to worry about getting eaten by piranha (fortunately!) the threats lying in wait on your path can still sidetrack and even derail your search for place to move if you’re not careful.
-Like the local guide, I can help you avoid these pesky pitfalls so you can smoothly and confidently navigate your search and find the place that you’re meant to be.
+And like the local guide, I can help you avoid these pesky pitfalls so you can smoothly and confidently navigate your moving search and find the place that you’re meant to be.

-Pitfall #1: Confusing assumptions with fact
+#1: Confusing assumptions with fact

 Making assumptions can be detrimental to your moving search.
 This is particularly easy to do when you’re thinking about moving to place that’s vastly different from what you’re used to – like moving from the country to a suburb or from a big city to a small town.
 It’s natural to make assumptions.
 You just want to be careful not to act on them before double-checking their accuracy.
 The success of your move rides on it!